gabrielemirando/image-segmentation/README.md

 four clusters on the test image provided

 * ```./omp.out -k 4 -t 4 imgs/test_s.jpg```: to execute the parallel program with
-four clusters on the test image provided using 4 CPU threads
+four clusters using 4 CPU threads

 ## Credits
 External help have been used for handling the I/O of images.